 This also helps those who want to revisit a particular topic again or wish to learn their own pace or don’t have time to attend the live interactive session.

 Q4: I just joined this DBA to Cloud DBA Training Course https://k21academy.com/cloud03.
 I watched the recorded video of Module I, What is chargeback in one of the videos you mentioned?

 A4: Chargeback is a mechanism by which you as IT department managing Cloud (or offering Cloud as Service) can charge different departments within your organizations using Cloud Services.

 Q5: What is Orchestration?
 Can you please elaborate?

 A5: Orchestration in the context of Cloud, lets you schedule & track workflows that execute scripts on a host or invoke web service endpoint from a single location.

-Example would be when a Cloud DBA creates a database on Cloud, process will ask set of questions and based on that
+An example would be when a Cloud DBA creates a database on Cloud, the process will ask a set of questions and based on that